PRI advances the research agendas and academic careers of our affiliated faculty through targeted funding.

 PRI Innovation, Collaboration and Leadership Internal Grant Competition:

 The Population Research Institute at the Pennsylvania State University sponsors team grants aimed at building new collaborative, interdisciplinary research teams.
 The primary goal of this internal grant competition is to foster the development of at least one new team of researchers that can develop an innovative research program that will be sustained by the receipt of multiple external awards.
 This must include at least one submission to the PDB of NICHD, including the first application, but may also include additional submissions to other branches and Institutes within NIH or other funding agencies and foundations.

 We value teams composed of researchers from more than one academic department, proposals that incorporate more than one PRI research area and those teams with a combination of new investigators and senior scholars.
 We strongly encourage the PRI working groups to discuss this opportunity and to consider brainstorming new ideas either within a single working group or across two groups with potential for collaboration.

-Contact: Dora Hunter, Project Manager, Population Research Institute, PSU
+Contact: Nicole Stem, Project Manager, Population Research Institute, PSU

 We offer a variety of pre-award services to assist in the development of successful proposals for external funding.
 Pre-award services include:

 - Budget estimates and consultation on staffing, software, and equipment needs

 - Internal peer review, including a review of submission requirements

 - Preliminary data analysis (Data extracts, descriptive statistics, and NIH Minority Inclusion tables)